adamyedidia/mp/README.md

-This project uses Python 3.11.
+This project uses Python 3.9.

 Can do `pip install -r requirements.txt`

-pygame needs to be installed separately, sadly:

-`pip install pygame --pre`

 You also need to get redis: